listrophy/ecstatic/README.md

     │   └── js
     └── vendor

 When writing your website, you will focus almost exclusively on the `site` directory.
-While you're working on your site, you'll want to run `ecstatic server` and view its contents at [localhost:4567](http://localhost:4567).
+While you're working on your site, you'll want to run `rake server` and view its contents at [localhost:4567](http://localhost:4567).
 The server functionality will compile your content on demand to the root directory of your project (sadly, necessary for GitHub Pages).

 ## Deploying to GitHub Pages